testvidya11/sense-ipython-module/README.md

 ### install

-Installs the named package to the project with [pip](http://www.pip-installer.org) using the [user scheme](http://docs.python.org/2/install/index.html#alternate-installation-the-user-scheme).
+Installs a Python package to the project with [pip](http://www.pip-installer.org) using the [user scheme](http://docs.python.org/2/install/index.html#alternate-installation-the-user-scheme).

 ```python